 Remember to scrub those hard-to-reach areas.
 After cleaning, replace the dispenser drawer and run a rinse cycle to flush out any remaining residue.

-#5: Inspect and Clean the Door Seal (for front-load washers)
+#5 Inspect and Clean the Door Seal (Font-Load Washers)

-Front-loading washers are notorious for harboring mold and mildew in their door seals.
-To inspect the seal, open the washer door and locate the rubber gasket that runs along the perimeter of the opening.
+So, if you have a front-load washer, please inspect the seal by opening the door and locating the rubber gasket (or seal) that runs along the perimeter of the opening.

-It should be flexible and slightly wrinkled, like the neck of a well-loved turtleneck sweater.
-Next, peel back the gasket folds and look for signs of mold or mildew.
+The gasket should be flexible and slightly wrinkled, like the neck of a well-loved turtleneck sweater.
+Next, peel back the seal folds and look for signs of mold or mildew.
 If you spot any, it’s time for some serious scrubbing.

 Vigorously scrub the affected areas until the mold or mildew is gone.
 Once satisfied, wipe the area with a clean, damp cloth to remove any remaining vinegar solution.

-#6: Inspect and Clean the Lid Seal (for top-load washers)
+#6 Inspect and Clean the Lid Seal (Top-Load Washers)